csonday/ie271dash2023/readme.md

 # Setup the index.py

 1. Go to index.py.
-2. Add `dcc.Store` to save login credentials (i.e. details necessary during the session)
+2. Add `dcc.Store` elements to save login credentials (i.e. details necessary during the session)
    * `sessionlogout` -- bool, indicator on whether the session is logged-in or not
    * `currentuserid` -- int, stores the user_id of the current user; if logged-out, has a value -1
    * `currentrole` -- int, stores the role_id (if any) of the current user; if logged_out, has a value of -1
 3. Put the `Navbar` inside a `Div` so we can hide it when the user is not logged in
 4. Edit the callback to add `login.py` and `signup.py`
+   1. Note how login-states are checked prior to routing to the correct pages
+      * `login` and `signup` pages are only accessible if the user is not signed in (i.e. session userid = -1)
+   2. The `sessionlogout` variable, bool, is decided based on various indicators for login-status.
+   3. The navbar is hidden (or shown) based on the value of `sessionlogout`.

 # Add logout link to the navbar